brsh/psPrompt/readme.md

 * Uptime
 * Git status (if applicable)
+* Battery status (for the first reported battery)
+* How long the last command took to execute
 * Date and time (incl. the current Time Zone)
 * Current directory (and if Read/Only)
 * Current IP Address (well, the first IPv4 on the first NIC)